 Length: 1.5 miles

 This easy, foot-traffic-only 1.5 mile loop trail begins from the dirt road that leads to the stables and continues on through varying wildlife habitats.
 You will descend through mixed pine and hardwood trees, wind along the rocky shoals of Fairforest Creek giving a sense of a mountain trail, and then loop back uphill through the woods.
 Remains of an old mill site along Fairforest Creek and bridge crossing are two historical points of view along this trail.
 Trail signs at intersections will help you find your way back.
-You may see a variety wildlife including birds, deer, squirrels, and snakes.
+You may see a variety of wildlife including birds, deer, squirrels, and snakes.

 Length: 6.5 miles